neocmakelsp/tower-lsp-f/README.md

 # tower-lsp-f

-A for for tower-lsp.
+A fork for tower-lsp.
 Just for neocmakelsp.

 [![CI][ci-badge]][ci-badge-url]
 [![Crates.io][crates-badge]][crates-url]